Jason Hook

-Jason Hook (born Thomas Jason Grinstead) is a Canadian guitarist, best known as the former lead guitarist of the heavy metal band Five Finger Death Punch.
+Jason Hook (born Thomas Jason Grinstead; 1970/1971) is a Canadian guitarist, best known as a former guitarist of the American heavy metal band Five Finger Death Punch.
+After his departure, he founded the heavy metal/hard rock band Flat Black.

 Early life

-Born in Toronto, Ontario, Hook started his music career at the age of six in nearby Oakville with private guitar lessons.
-His early experience in formal music training also included drums, piano and violin.
+Hook was born in Toronto, Ontario.

 Career

+Early career, session and solo work (1994–2009)

 Hook spent many years in Canada honing his craft and was eventually signed to Elektra with his band No Love Lost.
-The band recorded an album with producer Beau Hill in Los Angeles but the disc never saw the light of day.
+The band recorded an album with producer Beau Hill in Los Angeles which remained unreleased.
 Now, on his own in Los Angeles as a session musician, Hook took a stint in the hard rock band BulletBoys.
 In 2000, he was hired by pop singer Hilary Duff as the guitarist in her live lineup; he also served as the session guitarist recording tracks for her.
 Hook also supported Mandy Moore on her 2001 tour.
 Hook became a highly coveted session player in the L.A. circuit and went on to tour and record with acts like the Vince Neil Band and Alice Cooper.

 In 2007, Hook released his debut instrumental hard rock/metal album Safety Dunce.
-He recorded his second solo release, American Justice, in 2009, which featured guest appearances from Alice Cooper and members of Five Finger Death Punch.
+He recorded his second solo release, American Justice (still unreleased), in 2009, which featured guest appearances from Alice Cooper and members of Five Finger Death Punch.

+Five Finger Death Punch (2009–2020)

 In early 2009, it was announced that Hook was joining heavy metal band Five Finger Death Punch, replacing guitarist Darrell Roberts.
 On September 22, 2009, Hook and his bandmates released War Is the Answer, which landed them a number 7 debut on the Billboard Top 200 album.
 Five Finger Death Punch had great success in the following years including 14 number one songs and a total of 12 million albums sold worldwide.
-Some of the bands more popular hits were co-written by Hook, including "Inside Out", "Sham Pain", "Lift Me Up", "Battle Born", "A Little Bit Off", "Wash It All Away", "Coming Down", and "Remember Everything".
+Some of the band's more popular hits were co-written by Hook, including "Inside Out", "Sham Pain", "Lift Me Up", "Battle Born", "A Little Bit Off", "Wash It All Away", "Coming Down", and "Remember Everything".

 In 2019, Hook had emergency gallbladder surgery, which caused him to miss the remainder of Five Finger Death Punch's European tour.
 Guitarist Andy James of Sacred Mother Tongue replaced him for the remainder of the tour.

 Hook left Five Finger Death Punch in February 2020.
 His departure was officially announced by the band in October, with Andy James permanently replacing him.
 In an interview in 2021, Hook said about his departure from the band, "As for the reason I'm leaving… well, there really isn't just one.
 I've been in bands my entire life and I feel like I've done all the good that I can here.
 It's time to pass the baton and move on to new challenges."

-He is featured on Cory Marks's 2021 single "Blame It on the Double".